adrien-guell/firebase-cli/README.md

 >You can set a default service account path that will be used if you do not specify one.

->You can also blacklist projects with their id to avoid unwanted modifications on a project.
+>You can also blocklist projects with their id to avoid unwanted modifications on a project.

 ## Import / Export collections